 All you need to do is brush about 1 tablespoon of oil on the salmon.
 I like to use avocado oil or canola oil.
 Olive oil tends to smoke under the broiler’s high temperature.
 After brushing with oil, just mix together the rub ingredients and sprinkle it all over.
 I like to press it in after to make sure it stays in place.

-Set your oven to a high broil and make sure you have a rack set in the center of the oven.
+Set your oven to a bake at 400 degrees and make sure you have a rack set in the center of the oven.
 If you have the rack too high, the salmon will burn before it’s cooked inside.
 And if you have it too low, you won’t get the caramelization of the brown sugar.
 This is a whole 2 pound piece of salmon but you could also make this recipe with individual salmon pieces.
 Just follow the same instructions.

-You’ll want to place the salmon in the oven and check it after about 7-8 minutes.
+You’ll want to check it after about 7-8 minutes of total cooking time.
 If it looks like it’s getting too browned on the top, just lower it to the bottom of the oven for another minute or two.

 How to know when salmon is done: